“Call to me and I will answer you and tell you great and unsearchable things you do not know.“ (Jer 33:3)

 Figuring out what God wants us to do can be difficult at times.
-However, since the Lord does want us to know His will [see last blog], we can discern what it is.
-Often we wish God would just put a letter in the mail so we could know!
+However, since the Lord want us to know His will, we can learn how to know God’s will with guidance and practice.
+We can learn to recognize His leading.
+Often we just wish God would put a letter in the mail so we could know!
 But God doesn’t work that way.
 I think God doesn’t always answer our prayers right away primarily because He wants us to come to Him—to see our need of Him, to worship Him, and to promote intimacy with Him.

 But suppose you have sought His will and you still don’t know?
 Here are…

 Unconfessed sin blocks communication with God (Ps 66:18).
 Sometimes though, we’re unaware that we are displeasing God in an area.
 He often uses our time of seeking direction to reveal these areas so we can address them.

 Do we really want to know God’s will, or are we just trying to get Him to approve of our will?
 Ouch!

 Often, we don’t even realize that’s what we’re doing.
 Strong feelings interfere with clear thinking.
 I’m an emotional yoyo—I know how underlying fears prevent us from recognizing God’s leading.

 Thoughts like: “That’s too hard!”
 “I’m not qualified!”
 Or simply “I don’t want to!” permeate our hearts.

 Since I am highly emotional, I literally have to beg God to help me lay my feelings and desires on the altar, but the results are worth it.

 This one used to plague me.
 Gratefully, God showed me that if I do my best in sincerely seeking His will and obey what He does show me (=submission)—I need not fear.